- Health insurance requirements

 - massage therapy (gift certificates available)

-- pharmacy, including over-the-counter medications
+- pharmacy, including prescription and non-prescription medications/supplies

 - laboratory and radiology services